venkat-abhi/ssh-brute-forcer/README.md

 # SSH Brute Forcer
-This Python Script allows you to brute force an SSH server by attempting to connect using the dictionary attack.
+This Python Script allows you to brute force an SSH server by attempting to connect using a dictionary attack.

 It uses the paramiko module for the SSH connection between the attacker and target.